ameentalahmeh/countries-api/README.md

  Create a `.env` file in the root directory.

-   - _Add the following line to make your database work, inserting your own username and password._
+   - _Add the following line to make your database works by inserting your username and password._

           DB_URL = mongodb://[username:password@][host]:[port]/[databasename]